Policy Graduates Programme

 Kam Salt, Policy Analyst

-I applied to join the 2023 policy grad programme, seeing it as an opportunity to step outside the lab and learn the process on how decisions are informed and made, and bring some of the research I was studying into this space.
+I studied a Bachelor of Science in Genetics and Zoology at Otago.
+I applied to join the 2023 Policy Grad Programme, seeing it as an opportunity to step outside the lab to learn about how decisions are informed and made.

 Josie Coombes, Policy Analyst